 As a native Wisconsinite, Travis grew up hunting and wanted to honor his experience and the experience of many hunters in Wisconsin.
 ‘Blaze Orange’ is a photography project that allowed him to explore one of Wisconsin’s great legacies: deer hunting season.

 “When I was 13, I bought my first 35mm film camera.
 I took pictures until the film developing costs got too expensive.
 But in my 20s, digital cameras came out and it was so much easier to experiment with photography, so that’s when I really got hooked.

 I’m a portrait photographer, but I’m also really interested in documentary.
 With documentary, really you’re capturing history.
 What you’re photographing might not be there tomorrow.
 And a lot of the stuff I do document has a short life span.
-Deer hunting, for example - the gun season, is only 9 days long.
+Deer hunting, for example.
+The gun season is only nine days long.